How to Choose the Right Industrial Floor Cleaning Equipment

 That could easily equal potential labor savings (no manual sweeping) and an increase in productivity in your facility.
 It may also save you the cost of purchasing a separate sweeper or a sweeper/scrubber combo machine.

-Scrubbers with a rotary disk scrub deck employ from one to three disk brushes or pad drivers.
-The disk option is more common than cylindrical and more versatile as disc scrubbers can wash, or strip wax from the floor utilizing brushes and floor pads ranging from extremely aggressive to super soft.
+Scrubbers with a rotary disk scrub deck use one to three disk brushes or pad drivers.
+The disk option is more common than cylindrical and more versatile as disc scrubbers can wash or strip wax from the floor by utilizing brushes and floor pads ranging from extremely aggressive to super soft.
 Because they can handle greater down pressure, the disk option works well in industrial applications where heavily soiled floors need a more aggressive scrub.
 When stripping floors, floor pads are an inexpensive option and disposable—which is great when the strip pads become coated with wax.

 Watch this informative video from Nilfisk Advance that illustrates the two systems: